Slobork/maxboxy/readme.txt

 9. ...or create more catchy pop-up box, announcement, alert bar...

 == Changelog ==
-= 1.0.1 - 2022-10- =
+= 1.0.1 - 2022-10-29 =
-* Improved: file structure changed a bit for better organization
+Improved: file structure changed a bit for better organization
-* Improved: Moved more to OOP programming and functions efficiency
+Improved: Moved more to OOP programming and functions efficiency
-* Improved: Lint the PHP code
+Improved: Lint the PHP code
-* Improved: A bit of UI changes which should lead to better options organisation and UX
+Improved: A bit of UI changes which should lead to better options organization and UX
-* Important: Due to UI cahnges you may need to resave each panel settings
+IMPORTANT: Due to UI changes you may need to re-save each panel settings

 == Upgrade Notice ==